vivocha/api-piki/README.md

 API-Piki tools generate test cases written in JavaScript / Node.js, using [Mocha](https://mochajs.org/chai ) and [Chai / Should](http://chaijs.com) as foundation testing frameworks.

-API-Piki is a perfect companion if you use **[Arrest](https://github.com/vivocha/arrest)** framework to specify and build your Web APIs with Node.js.
+API-Piki is the perfect companion if you use **[Arrest](https://github.com/vivocha/arrest)** framework to design and build your Web APIs with Node.js.

 ## Installation